 According to Kala Prakashika, a Jyotish text discussing auspicious times for beginning an activity (“Muhurta”), the Ekādaśī fast is performed on a day which is not touched or ruined by any influence of the tenth lunar day.
 The cut-off time is 96 minutes before sunrise.

-If the tenth day completes just 96 minutes before sunrise, then it is celebrated as Ekādaśī.
+If the tenth day ends just 96 minutes before sunrise, then people celebrate it as Ekādaśī.
 However, in the case of incomplete at 96 minutes before sunrise, the Ekādaśī fast is performed on the following day.

 On the other hand, Birthastro distinguishes 3 kinds of fast: